 Examples of an Antithesis in Literature

-Antithesis is the use of two contrasting or opposite elements or ideas in a sentence, stanza or story.
-Authors use antithesis in literature to establish a relationship between two ideas or characters.
-They may also use the device as part of a description, to drive a point, as a figure of speech or to be ironic or satirical.
+Antithesis is the use of two contrasting elements or ideas in a work of literature.
+Authors use antithesis to establish a relationship between two ideas or characters.
+They may also use the device as a description, to drive a point home, as a figure of speech, or to be ironic or satirical.